 The future is coming, and it’s going to be faster, more efficient, and more transformative than we could have possibly imagined just a decade ago.
-The arrival of 5G networks - said to be up and running by 2020, and with analysts predicting the super-fast connectivity of a billion people by 2025 - is causing waves of excitement across the tech community… and it’s creating a real sense of anticipation for those in the events industry too about the impact this will have on live and digital experiences.
+With the wider global launch of 5G networks in 2019, and with analysts predicting the super-fast connectivity of a billion people by 2025 – there is a real sense of excitement across the tech community… and for those in the events industry too about the impact this will have on live and digital experiences.

-The heightening and quickening of supercharged Internet of Things technology and events connectivity is something we can all look forward to and await with bated breath.
+The heightening and quickening of supercharged Internet of Things technology and events connectivity is something we can all look forward to as coverage steadily increases.
 However, amid all of the thrilling predictions is also a sense of great focus and planning, as experience designers, events managers and events tech bods get down to the hard work of setting in motion what’s to come from this technological breakthrough.
 Make no mistake, the rise of 5G isn’t merely a generation of connectivity; it’s a new horizon of online possibility, allowing for the increased fluidity and customisation of our relationship with technology.

 At MCI Experience, we have already started exploring the potential of 5G, and have kept our ears close to the ground regarding what this higher level of mobile connectivity might bring with it.
 Let’s take a look at an overview of what technology is driving 5G, and what the events industry as a whole has to look forward to.